 Rice Paddy Cycling Tour

 Get out of Ubud’s traffic and away from the mass of tourists!
 Spend the day cycling through inland villages and some of the islands most beautiful rice fields.
-Includes lunch, so be sure to tell them you’re vegan when you book!
+Tours usually include lunch, so be sure to tell them you’re vegan when you book!

 Evening Firefly Tour in Taro Village